Escaping the curse of dimensionality in Bayesian model based clustering: Additional Simulation Studies

-Figures \ref{fig:umap_scenario1a}-\ref{fig:umap_scenario3} report the UMAP plots of the simulated datasets of Section \ref{sec:simulation}.
-In each figure, the left colum represents the true clustering and the right column the estimated Lamb clustering.
-Each figure's caption also specifies the true number of clusters ($k_0$) and the dimension ($p$).
+Figures \ref{sm fig: k10_p1000}-\ref{sm fig: k25_p2500} report the UMAP \citeplatex{umap} plots of the simulated datasets of Section \ref{sec:simulation}, corresponding to the replicate with median adjusted Rand index \citeplatex{rand1971objective}.
+In each figure, the upper and lower panels show the true clustering and the estimated clustering obtained by the Lamb model, respectively.
+Each figure's caption specifies the true number of clusters ($k_{0}$) and the dimension ($p$).